charisra/donkey-bounty/README.md

     //Strategy = declaration of strategy contract instance ...

     //The following line is an example of cube data declarations.
 Each one is a call of a function which is in the pancakeRouter contract with the respective parameters var data1= PancakeRouter.methods.swapExactTokensForTokens(Amount,0,[BUSDaddress,BDOaddress],strategyAddress,blockData.timestamp+10).encodeABI();
     var data2= PancakeRouter.methods.swapExactTokensForTokens(Amount,0,[BUSDaddress,WBNBaddress],strategyAddress,blockData.timestamp+10).encodeABI();

-    //The folloing line is an example of loading the 2 cubes into a strategy.They will be executed in this order var addCubes = await Strategy.methods.addCubes([PancakeRouteraddress,PancakeRouteraddress],[data1,data2]).send({ from: accounts[0] });
+    //The following line is an example of loading the 2 cubes into a strategy.They will be executed in this order var addCubes = await Strategy.methods.addCubes([PancakeRouteraddress,PancakeRouteraddress],[data1,data2]).send({ from: accounts[0] });

 For questions regarding the bounty challenge send a DM to br#7886 on Discord

+### How to submit
+Send a .zip with your solution to br#7886 on Discord